40 million in south-central US at risk for heavy rain, flooding

 Major cities that may be threatened by the severe thunderstorms include Oklahoma City, Dallas, and Austin, Texas.

-Motorists should be especially cautious of the changing weather conditions, as all of these factors could impact travel through the early part of the week.
+Motorists should be especially cautious of the changing weather conditions, as all of these factors could impact travel during the early part of the week.

 Small amounts of rain delivered with these storms, overall, could be beneficial to helping alleviate drought concerns, especially in western Texas and New Mexico that are still in severe drought.
 However, many locations are forecast to see too much rain over just a week's time, instead forcing meteorologists to worry about flooding.